itsektionen/styrdokument/pm/eng/pm_for_sektionens_utrymmen.md

 ### 3.1 Division of responsibilities

-Studiemiljönämnden are responsible for the chapter hall's spaces.
+Studiemiljönämnden is responsible for the chapter hall's spaces.

-Responsibility for bar equipment, kitchen equipment and storage in connected storage spaces belongs to chapter organizations that use these.
+Responsibility for bar equipment, kitchen equipment and storage in accompanying storage spaces belongs to chapter bodies that use these.

 #### 3.2 Restoring spaces after use